rjlsoftware/RJLCustom404/README.md

 ![RJLCodes](https://rjl.codes/img/logo.webp)
 # RJLCustom404
 RJLCustom404 was a project created for **simple** creation of 404 error handling pages.
 Offloading the html, css and images to create a simple 404 handler.

-You can find out more at [RJL.codes](https://rjl.codes/)
+An interactive page where you can see how your confiruation changes the 404 page in real-time can be found at [RJL.codes](https://rjl.codes/)

 ## Description